 Dunedin, New Zealand

-Annette Neylon completed training in Haematology in Newcastle upon Tyne in 2003, obtaining fellowships of the Royal College of Physicians and Royal College of Pathologists (UK), as well as completing an MD in the field of Chronic Myeloid Leukaemia at University of Newcastle upon Tyne.
-She worked as a Specialist Haematology and Lead of the South of Tyne Haematology Specific Tumour Group of the Northern Cancer Network between 2003 and 2007, before moving to Southern Blood and Cancer Service in Dunedin Otago as Clinical Lead of Haematology.
+Annette Neylon completed training in Haematology in Newcastle upon Tyne in 2003, obtaining fellowships of the Royal College of Physicians and Royal College of Pathologists (UK), as well as completing an MD in the field of Chronic Myeloid Leukaemia.
+She worked as a Specialist Haematology and Lead of the South of Tyne Haematology Specific Tumour Group of the Northern Cancer Network between 2003 and 2007, before moving to Southern Blood and Cancer Service in Dunedin, Otago as Clinical Lead of Haematology.
 She was admitted as a Fellow of the Royal Australasian College in 2010.
-Between 2008 and 2019 she worked as a member of New Zealand Ministry of Health Haematology Work Group.
-She has acted as PI of several clinical research trials, Clinical representative to the South Island NZ DHBs Clinical Operations Advisory Group and since 2018 has been a member of the RACP NZ Joint College Training Sub-Committee for Haematology.
-Her main areas of interest are in malignant haematology especially multiple myeloma and lymphoma.
-When not working, Annette functions as taxi driver, event organiser and side-line cheerleader for her son.
+Between 2008 and 2019 she worked as a member of the New Zealand Ministry of Health Haematology Work Group.
+She has acted as Principal Investigator of several clinical research trials.
+In addition, Annette was Clinical representative to the South Island NZ DHBs Clinical Operations Advisory Group and since 2018 has been a member of the RACP NZ Joint College Training Sub-Committee for Haematology.
+Her main areas of interest are in malignant haematology, especially multiple myeloma and lymphoma.
+When not working, Annette functions as a taxi driver, event organiser and side-line cheerleader for her son.

 Dr Meaghan (Meg) Wall